For St. Louisans, the Cardinals winning the World Series was the top sports event of the year. But I'll always remember Jason McElwain's story...

 Thanks to the NFL's insane blackout rule, the Rams-Redskins game won't be on TV this Sunday because 3,000 tickets weren't sold by noon yesterday.
 This isn't the Rams' fault (or rule), it's the league's.

-Today on KMOX, I told Bob Wallace, executive VP of the Rams, that the NFL should change the rule so that, instead of demanding that 100% of the seats be sold before risking the game not be televised, they lower the threshold to 90-95%.
+Today I told Bob Wallace, executive VP of the Rams, that the NFL should change the rule so that, instead of demanding that 100% of the seats be sold before risking the game not be televised, they lower the threshold to 90-95%.
 That way, they'd still have a huge crowd, but wouldn't risk alienating the hundreds of thousands of us who watch the games on TV.
 Wallace explained the team's view, why the Rams didn't buy up the leftover tickets, and the chances of the NFL changing the blackout rule for next season.
 Listen.

 Several e-mailers are curious why KTVI-2, the local Fox affiliate, didn't buy those tickets, thus guaranteeing they could carry the game.
 It would have meant an expense of some $150-200,000, and I'm guessing they ran the numbers, gauged the small number of local spots they get during the game, the loss in revenue from switching to the Saints-Giants game, and determined that it just wasn't worth it.
 I'm told that there were a couple of games earlier this season when Channel 2 did buy up some tickets (as did Claire McCaskill a couple of Sundays before Election Day), but they weren't willing to do it again.